When to plant amaryllis bulbs for blooming plants over the Christmas period

 (Image credit: Getty Images)

 Often associated with Christmas thanks to its stunning winter blooms, amaryllis is a welcome addition to any festive table.
-However, you will need to know when to plant amaryllis if you're hoping to add them to your Christmas decorating ideas.
+However, you will need to know when to plant amaryllis if you're hoping to add this beautiful flower to your Christmas decorating ideas.

-Although the pink and red flowers of amaryllis brighten up your garden or windowsill during the depths of winter, they do require some very specific care and attention.
-They need to be planted at the right time, and that right time is right now!
+Although the pink and red flowers of amaryllis will brighten up your garden or windowsill during the depths of winter, you need to know how to care for amaryllis.
+After all, this stunning plant has some very specific growing requirements - especially in terms of timing.
+They need to be planted at just the right time, and that right time is right now if you want to make the most of this stunning plant this Christmas!

-To help you get the most out of your amaryllis, we’ve put together the ultimate guide on everything you could possibly need to know about when to plant amaryllis bulbs and how to plant them.
+To help you enjoy the delights of this beautiful winter flower and to ensure it blooms exactly when you want it to, we’ve put together the ultimate guide on everything you could possibly need to know about when to plant amaryllis bulbs.
+So, make sure you don’t miss the boat.

 amaryllis in Christmas display pot